RobHaii/miniMips-Virtual-machine/README.md

 ### Memory layout

-we used a flat memory model with three segments: Reserved (for boot image), Text area and Stack area. image below describes the memroy scheme used.
+We used a flat memory model with three segments: Reserved (for boot image), Text area and Stack area.
+Image below describes the memroy scheme used.
 ```
 +-------------------+
 |    Reserved       |